tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Underking

+_Recharge 16+:_ You create a door in a rock wall or a short passageway through rock.
+Magical barriers or materials require a skill check for the ring to work.

+**Quirk:** Needs to sleep on good honest dirt.

+---

 #### Wild Heart

 Animals accept you and may even show you affection.
 The animals, however, still react normally if you threaten them, and well-trained guard animals are especially wary of you.